 Replication configuration includes Azure Stack Hub setup and Commvault configuration.
-You can configure the required Commvault entities individually, or all together using the replication group wizard.
+You can configure the required Commvault entities individually, or all together using the recovery group configuration tool.

 Commvault configuration includes the following entities:

 Hypervisor configurations for the source and destination sites